-2. Using the wrong kind of drain rock
+2. Using the Wrong Type of Drain Rock

 Proper drainage rock is crucial for adequate permeability and drainage.
 Using a clean natural round stone for your drain fill material enables good flow through the aggregate and won't clog the system.

 When available a great choice of stone is 1-1/2" clean round rock.